genkgo/ap-npm/README.md

  - `npm adduser/login` works with a local authentication method (we recommend implementing your own when using ap-npm)
  - `npm publish` stores the package in storage, package is immediately available through `npm install`
  - `npm dist-tag` functionality all works
+ - `npm unpublish` works both with versions and --force

  ###### work in progress:
   - Implement methods like unpublish, deprecate